Updated February 2023

 The Blackboard Assignment tool can have advantages over Turnitin when your students are submitting pieces of work that are not text- or essay-based.
 For example, you can ask students to submit posters or multimedia (such as videos) into this system.
 On the other hand, Turnitin currently has a larger database for plagiarism checking and may flag more instances of potential plagiarism.

 Help in creating your Blackboard Assignment can be found on Blackboard’s Help pages here.
 Please ignore sections pertaining to “Blackboard Ultra” which is a different system than that used at UoM.
 These pages include information on:

 - How to use Safe Assign for plagiarism checking

-You might like to practice making assignments use your sandpit/playground course.
+You might like to practice making assignments using your sandpit/playground course.
 Don’t have a sandpit?
 Find out how to get one here.

 Once you start to practice making your assignments, use your Student Preview to pretend to submit a paper, so that you can later “mark” some work.

 Special Assignment Type: Video Submissions

-If you are asking your students to create a piece of work that is a video-based, you have two choices: VoiceThread and Blackboard Assignments.
+If you are asking your students to create a piece of work that is video-based, you have two choices: VoiceThread and Blackboard Assignments.
 You should choose Blackboard Assignments if you would like the student submissions to be private, as opposed to the whole class seeing each other’s work.

 Student Guides for Submission of Assignments